dpareasy/Assignment2/README.md

 ================================
 Parisi Davide Leo 4329668

 This assignment requires the development of a software architecture, in c++ language, using ROS operating system to constraints drive a robot around a particular environment.
-The software relies on sensor_msgs package to computing the distances of the robot from the wall and on geometry_msgs package for setting robot velocity around the circuit.
 The architecture should rely on:

 * A node for the control of the robot